Content on this page was generated by AI and has not been manually reviewed.

 How do I control who can access which resources?

 Use RBAC and network segmentation.
 Define user roles, assign them to specific resources, and enforce least-privilege access.
 Include Just-In-Time access for contractors to minimize risk.
-Free vpn extension for edge
+Is quick vpn safe 2026

 What authentication methods should I integrate with my VPN?